sid-1998/booknotes/system-design/system-design-interview/chapter20/README.md

 On the other hand, the publish-subscribe model is more common for event streaming platforms:
 ![publish-subscribe-model](images/publish-subscribe-model.png)
  * In this model, messages are associated to a topic.
+In Kafka terms, a topic is an append only log file which can be read by multiple consumers, and retains these msgs in log forms even after consumption for a configurable amount of time.
  * Consumers are subscribed to a topic and they receive all messages sent to this topic.

 ## Topics, partitions and brokers